marcogrecopriolo/guglielmo/README.md

 - Device gain
 - LNA gain (if the device is equipped with a low noise amplifier)

+Again, the defaults set on the first run should be good enough.

 Note that not all device drivers have the ability to choose individual devices (as an example, all the devices that I have not tested): if this is the case, the combo box selecting the individual device will be disabled, and the first available device will be implictly selected.
+This is not a defect!

 AGC has up to four supported modes: Off, On, Software and Combined.
 The supported modes are device dependent.

 Off and On are self explanatory, while Software and Combined turn on software based AGC.
 For devices that support it, Combined uses both Hardware and Software AGC at the same time.

+You should use Combined if available, if not, Software in preference to On.

+If you suffer from adjacet station or multipath interference, or weak signal, or poor SNR, you may want to turn off AGC altogether, and set IF (and LNA if available) gain manually.

 The gains range depends on the device, and may either be in percentiles (with the actual device gains remapped) or the actual device gains.